-- The >$400K market holds diminishing slightly due to a lack of inventory.
-We have additional new inventory in the $400K to $600K range.
+- Prices in the >$400K to $600K market have increased slightly as we have seen additional new inventory in the $400K to $600K range.

 - Minimal new construction, lack of entry-level new housing, and COAH restrictions add additional value to the current inventory.

-- Analysts’ five-year forecast indicates slow but steady price growth (but at reduced rates) at an annual average of 2 to 4% (depending on location and price point).
+- The five-year forecast indicates slow but steady price growth (but at reduced rates) at an annual average of 2 to 4% (depending on location and price point).
 This price growth will remain higher in the under $400K market.
-And, little depreciation in pricing is being forecasted except in the higher-end inventory.
+And, little depreciation is being forecasted except in the higher-end inventory.

-- There is an acute shortage of inventory in both Hunterdon and Somerset County in our more popular price points and locations, holding back even more sales.
+- There is an acute shortage of inventory in both Hunterdon and Somerset County in our more popular price points and locations which is holding back even more sales.
 In general, we have only about 65% of the inventory that we had in 2011 but are selling current inventory at faster rates.

 - It is simple; we could sell more houses if we had more inventory on hand, And, as we have started to see small inventory increases over the past six months, 2019 can be a boom for resales.

 - In 2018 prices rose ~ averaging just over 3.5% and depending on price points and locations.
 2019 promises to be more normalized with at least 3% growth in prices.
 But it depends on your price point and location.
 The following two years will also see less in % but should still show modest positive growth.

 - Mortgage delinquency is now approaching more normal levels.